Chia-Network/chia-clawback-primitive/README.md

 `-t --to` Specify the xch address of the recipient
 `-l --timelock` The timelock in seconds to use for the cb coin you're creating.
-Default is two weeks `-a --amount` The amount in mojos to send from the wallet to the clawback `-w --wallet-id` [Optional] The wallet id to fund the transaction from `-d --fee` [Optional] The fee for this transaction
+Default is two weeks `-a --amount` The amount in mojos to send from the wallet to the clawback `-w --wallet-id` [Optional] The wallet id to fund the transaction from, currently only working/tested with xch coins `-d --fee` [Optional] The fee for this transaction

 ### show